alexamies/buddhist-dictionary/web/corpus/luoyang-qielan-changqiu.md

 English	translation: None

 ### Summary
-This scroll includes the passage in the link above.
+This link above includes the English translation for the passage in this scroll.

 ### Notes:
 This passage is included in a collection of texts about accounts of Buddha’s birthday parades compiled by Venerable Jue Wei of Fo Guang Shan.
 See the book <em>Parading the Buddha</em> by  Venerable Juewei (2013) ISBN: 978-1-932293-83-8.
 Also see